PadmanabhanSaravanan/windbg_Intro/README.md

     > .ecxr
         I got into the exception context

-    > k
+    > stack_command(~0s; .ecxr ; kb)
-        list outs the stack
+        stack command from !analyze -v

     > dv
-        to check the local variable
+        to check the local variable and we can see the values where it is throwing exception.
 ```